|

 Can I get it?

-- £23,250 for those permanently in a care home
+• £23,250 for those permanently in a care home

-- £16,000 for everyone else.
+• £16,000 for everyone else

-For all other potential claimants help is based on a comparison between your weekly income and assessed requirements at the time the claim is made (or the date the charge was paid if a refund is claimed).
+Help is based on a comparison between your weekly income and assessed requirements at the time the claim is made (or the date the charge was paid if a refund is claimed).

 Entitlement broadly follows Income Support rules to decide how much, if anything, you have to pay towards your health costs.
 The scheme also allows us to include your council tax and housing costs in the assessment.
 This means you can get help with your health costs even if your income is too high for Income Support.